Abdullah476/FYP-F22-101-D-GoogleTalk/README.md

 Please follow this before you proceed with the "How to run" section:
 1. Create a Service Account Key on your Google Cloud Platform: (https://console.cloud.google.com/apis/dashboard).
-    1.1.
-Make sure that the Google Forms and Google Drive APIs are enabled in your project.
+2. Make sure that the Google Forms and Google Drive APIs are enabled in your project.
+3. Download the service account key as a JSON file and place it in the **google_apis** folder by the name of "service_account_credentials.json"

 # How to run